Seraphina came bounding into our room, eyes wide and sparkling at 6 am.

 Then we made our way to a local farm.

-The birthday boy or girl always gets to choose breakfast, a birthday trip and dinner.
+The birthday boy or girl always gets to choose a special breakfast and a birthday trip.

 Fina wanted butterfly cookies and fruit kebabs for breakfast.